-He’s still explaining about how Aztec heaven is named after him and how the souls of the dead are his sacred domain, when you gratefully notice that you’re being summoned by a mermaid to bring her a seafood platter.
+He’s still explaining about how Aztec heaven is named after him and how the souls of the dead are his sacred domain when you gratefully notice that you’re being summoned by a siren to bring her a seafood platter.

 This water goddess is unique in several ways.
 She’s the only deity at the party who still has a large active following among humans — for the past 500 years, altars have popped up all over Africa, Brazil, the Caribbean, and the United States, all for her.

 Mami Wata is basically a mermaid.
 She’s lovely, certainly, but also very dangerous.

 Curiously, this goddess of water is associated with money.
 Tick her off and your finances risk being ruined, but please her and your moolah might multiply.
 Alright, let’s be fair — she’s not technically a loan shark but in a way, many believe that her displeasure is real and her consequences acutely felt in the wallet.
 To win the favor of this goddess, one must aim for the nose.